kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### ignore-filenames
 `--ignore-filenames`
 Use this option to set a filename, or list of filenames, that indicate exclusion of a folder which contains it.
 A common use would be to have a file named something like ".nobackup" and place this file into folders that should not be backed up.
-The separator for Windows system is a semicolon (;) and for Linux systems is a colon (:).
+The separator for Windows systems is a semicolon (;) and for Linux systems is a colon (:).

 ### include
 `--include`